 High blood pressure, also called HBP or hypertension, is known as the silent killer because it often has no signs or symptoms.
 According to the Centers for Disease Control and Prevention, as many as one in three people have hypertension, and only about half have it under control.
 You can keep your high blood pressure under good control with the help of a blood pressure specialist in NYC at New York Cardiac Diagnostic Center.

-Your blood pressure readings give your cardiologist at the New York Cardiac Diagnostic Center important information about your heart health.
+Your blood pressure readings give your local heart specialist or cardiologists at the Cardiology in Manhattan important information about your heart health.
 The first number in a blood pressure reading represents the systolic pressure, which is the pressure required to pump the blood out of your heart and into the circulatory system.
 The bottom number, or diastolic pressure, is created as your heart rests between heartbeats.

 Knowing Your Blood Pressure Numbers